facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 ### New Renderer

-We've also completely rewritten the Native Renderer.
-The new renderer offers several benefits:
+We've also completely rewritten the Native Renderer, adding several benefits:

 - Updates can be rendered on different threads at different priorities.
 - Layout can be read synchronously and across different threads.